Health Verification Form

-Candidates selected for the English Language Fellow Program must complete an HVF and submit it to the cooperating agency no later than 15 business days after receipt of an acceptance letter.
+Candidates selected for the English Language Fellow Program must complete a Health Verification Form (HVF) and submit it to the cooperating agency no later than 15 business days after receipt of an acceptance letter.
 Offers to participate in the program are conditional, pending medical clearance.
-The program will contact selected candidates if the form is incomplete or additional information is required to process the review.
-In some cases, the program’s Medical Reviewer will request additional information, if they determine that a clearance status of “Cleared, unconditional” will be granted only if certain requirements and conditions are met, or if additional information is required to continue with their review of the HVF.
-Candidates whose HVFs are not cleared by the program’s Medical Reviewer with a status of “Cleared, unconditional” will be notified and their offer to participate in the program will be rescinded.
+Selected candidates whose HVFs are not cleared will be notified and their offer to participate in the program will be rescinded.

 Only candidates that have been selected for a specific English Language Fellow project will complete the HVF.
 To complete the HVF, you will need to schedule a clinical examination with an appropriate medical provider, who must complete parts of the form in consultation with you.
 The examination does not have to be completed in the United States, but the examination must be provided by, and the HVF signed by, a licensed physician, doctor (MD, DO, or foreign equivalent), or nurse practitioner, who is not a member of your family.

 When completing the HVF, you must provide: